rricard/bs-graphql-bindings/README.md

 We're starting the development, you should run a watch process: `yarn watch || npm run watch`.

-Remove `demo.re` and the following files:
+Remove `demo.re` and add the following files:

 First we'll define a Reason type alongside an associated GraphQL schema and resolver functions: `Episode.re`: